Modern Integration Applications

 - One could focus only on designing the application to suit business needs

-If you are using Microsoft Azure services to build your LoB applications, the Azure portal provides you capabilities to manage them at an entity level.
-For eg: if your application orchestration includes Azure Functions, Logic Apps, Azure SQL DB, Web Apps etc, you get to manage them at entity level in the Azure portal.
+If you are using Microsoft Azure services to build your LoB applications, the Azure portal provides you capabilities to manage them at an resource level.
+For eg: if your application orchestration includes Azure Functions, Logic Apps, Azure SQL DB, Web Apps etc, you get to manage them at resource level in the Azure portal.
 But what additnally required is at application level.
-Though these Azure entities can grouped in a resource group, it don't provide necessary visibility as a LoB application.
+Though these Azure resources can grouped in a resource group, it don't provide necessary visibility as a LoB application.